top of page

 Steps:

-• Once cooked, take out the oxtail and pick through the meat making sure there is no bristle, clumps of fat or bones.
+• Remove the oxtail and pick through meat, removing any bristle, clumps of fat, or bones.
 Drain and reserve the cooking liquid.
-Set both the meat and braising liquid in the fridge so the fat solidifies to the top.
+Refrigerate the meat and braising liquid until the fat solidifies on top.
+Scrape off once set.
+You’ll have a lovely meat jelly underneath.
+Add enough boiling water to make 180ml.
+Set aside.

 Tips: